Jerrythafast/FDSTools/README.rst

 Release Notes
 -------------
+v1.2.1 (in progress)
+    FDSTools will now display the help page if no command is given.

 v1.2.0 (2019-03-29)
     Major improvements and fixes to the TSSV tool.
 Most notably, it no longer relies on the external ``tssvl`` program because that is no longer